microtrain/bootcamp/14-ApacheCordova/01-Cordova.md

 You should now have a running instance of  Android Studio.
 Add a desktop entry _Tools > Create desktop entry..._ and lock Android Studio to your launcher.

-Now it's time to create an AVD (this is an emulator)
+Now it's time to create an (AVD (Android Virtual Device))[https://developer.android.com/studio/run/managing-avds.html]

 Tools > Android > AVD Manager
 Click the _Create Virtual Device_ button